 Coping and Healing During the Pandemic

-At Nutley Family Service Bureau (NFSB), we were helping a gentleman who was in the early stages of recovery from alcoholism.
-One of his coping skills was going to the gym.
-The gym closed, he was forced to work from home, and support group meetings were temporarily cancelled, so he spent a lot of time in isolation.
-With his stress reliever and support system lost, he eventually relapsed.
+At Nutley Family Service Bureau (NFSB), we were helping Kathy who was in the early stages of recovery from alcoholism.
+One of her coping skills was going to the gym.
+The gym closed, she was forced to work from home, and support group meetings were temporarily canceled, so she spent a lot of time in isolation.
+With his stress reliever and support system lost, she eventually relapsed.

-“Part of his therapy was to come up with alternative coping mechanisms to overcome stress while in isolation,” said Staela Keegan, MSW, LCSW, LCADC, Interim Director of Clinical Services and Programming at NFSB.
-“His clinician also provided psychoeducation about the relapse process.
-He was able to recreate his workouts at the gym by running outside and buying exercise equipment, and he used technology to help rebuild his support system.”
+“Part of Kathy’s therapy was to come up with alternative coping mechanisms to overcome stress while in isolation,” said Staela Keegan, MSW, LCSW, LCADC, Interim Director of Clinical Services and Programming at NFSB.
+“Her clinician also provided psychoeducation about the relapse process.
+She was able to recreate her workouts at the gym by running outside and buying exercise equipment, and she used technology to help rebuild her support system.”

-Recovery is a lifelong journey and challenges lie ahead, but this gentleman is on the right path.
+Recovery is a lifelong journey and challenges lie ahead, but Kathy is on the right path.

 If you know someone experiencing grief and loss, check in with them on a regular basis.
 Make sure they’re taking care of themselves, physically and emotionally.
 Proper self-care can help any mental health condition.
 Offer to spend time with them in a safe environment.
 If activities and coping mechanisms have been taken away by the pandemic, help them find new ones.

 If grief and loss have caused deeper issues that aren’t getting any better, seek professional help.
-Contact NFSB at 973-667-1884 to learn more about our services and schedule an appointment.
+Contact NFSB to learn more about our services and schedule an appointment.